Uniper-Digital-Trading/inner-source-framework/Uniper-Inner-Source-Framework.md

-# Companion Documentation for Uniper Inner Source Framework
+# Uniper Inner Source Framework

 ## What is inner-source?